kii1998/phabricator_shortcut/README.md

-using cmd+s to succeed the save or update the task
+using cmd+s to succeed the saving or updating the task using the Tampermonkey